ivy-lang/ivy-bitcoin/docs/language/BitcoinScript.md

 Each Bitcoin address corresponds to a program.[^1] When you send Bitcoin to an address, you are creating a contract which locks that Bitcoin up with that address's program.
 The only way to spend that Bitcoin is to satisfy the program, thus unlocking the value and allowing it to be sent to a new address.

 When spending a contract, the user provides some arguments to satisfy the contract's program.
 For example, the arguments might include one or more signatures, or the preimage of a particular hash.
-In Bitcoin Ivy, these arguments are referred to as *clause arguments*, since they are provided at the time that a particular clause of the contract is invoked.
+In Ivy, these arguments are referred to as *clause arguments*, since they are provided at the time that a particular clause of the contract is invoked.

 ## Bitcoin Script